 Preparing your crockpot leg of lamb recipe

-To start the leg of lamb slow cooking process, you will need to cut off the excess fat.
+To start the crockpot leg of lamb cooking process, you will need to cut off the excess fat.
 The bottom of my leg of lamb had a fairly think layer of fat.
 Trimming this off will not only be healthier but will also help in the cooking process.

 After trimming the meat, you will need to apply the spices to both sides.
 Allow the lamb to marinade by covering it and placing in the refrigerator for at least 12 hours.
 For best result, marinade for 24 hours.

 Next, I began searing both sides of the meat in a large skillet on the medium-high heat.
 Each side takes about 4-5 minutes to get a nice bark.

 Like I stated earlier, the prep time for slow cooking lamb is pretty easy.
 Might I suggest multitasking?
 For example, while the leg of lamb is searing in the skillet, cut and prepare all of your veggies and throw them in your slow cooker.